Kixiron/rust-langdev/README.md

 ### Configuration

 - [`etcetera`](https://crates.io/crates/etcetera) A library that aims to allow you to determine the locations of configuration, cache and data files for your application.
 Existing Rust libraries generally do not give you a choice in terms of which standards/conventions (Etcetera calls these ‘strategies’) they follow.
-Etcetera, on the other hand, gives you the choice.
+Etcetera, on the other hand, gives you the choice
+- [`toml`](https://crates.io/crates/toml) A TOML decoder and encoder for Rust (optionally uses [serde])
+- [`envy`](https://crates.io/crates/envy) Deserialize environment variables into typesafe structs (uses [serde])

 ## Repl